immediatus/immediatus.github.io/content/blog/2025-11-15/index.md

 **[Part 2](/blog/ads-platform-part-2-rtb-ml-pipeline/)** solved "How do we maximize revenue?" with the dual-source architecture - parallelizing ML (65ms) and RTB (100ms) for 30-48% revenue lift.

-**[Part 3](/blog/ads-platform-part-3-data-revenue/)** answered "How do we serve 1M+ QPS with sub-10ms reads?" with L1/L2/L3 cache hierarchy achieving 95% hit rates and distributed budget pacing with ≤1% variance.
+**[Part 3](/blog/ads-platform-part-3-data-revenue/)** answered "How do we serve 1M+ QPS with sub-10ms reads?" with L1/L2/L3 cache hierarchy achieving 78-88% hit rates and distributed budget pacing with ≤1% variance.

 **[Part 4](/blog/ads-platform-part-4-production/)** addressed "How do we run this in production?" with fraud detection, multi-region active-active, zero-downtime deployments, and chaos engineering.

 **Part 5 (this post)** delivered "What specific technologies should we use?" with:
 - **Java 21 + ZGC** for <2ms GC pauses (vs G1GC's 41-55ms)
 - **Envoy Gateway + Linkerd** for 4ms + 5-10ms overhead (vs 10ms + 15-25ms alternatives)
-- **CockroachDB** for 7-10× cost savings vs DynamoDB at scale
+- **CockroachDB** for 2-3× cost savings vs DynamoDB at 1M+ QPS
 - **Valkey** for atomic budget operations with 0.8ms P99 latency
 - **Tecton** for managed feature store with <10ms P99
 - **Kubernetes** for 60% resource efficiency vs VMs